 Contraception and Family Planning

 We offer a wide variety of contraception options.
-These include devices such as IUDs, vaginal ring, female condom, sponge, or a diaphragm; prescription medications such as pills, shots, patches, or shots, and tubal ligation, a surgical option.
-We also counsel couples on male contraceptive options such as using condoms or having a vasectomy.
+These include devices such as an IUD, vaginal ring, female condom, sponge, or a diaphragm; prescription medications such as pills, shots, patches, or shots, and tubal ligation, a surgical option.
+We also counsel couples on male contraception options such as using condoms or having a vasectomy.
 Couples should consider all options together, since each option has its benefits and risks, and some are appropriate only for certain age groups.

 We give a diagnosis of infertility after you’ve tried to get pregnant for at least a year (or after six months if you’re over 35 years old) but haven’t been able to.
-The most common cause of female infertility includes problems ovulating but there can be other reasons.
-Screening for infertility is a part of your annual well-woman exam.
+The most common cause of female infertility includes problems ovulating, but there can be other reasons.
+Screening for infertility is a part of your annual well-woman exam with your gynecologist.
 However, schedule an appointment if you’ve been trying to get pregnant for a year unsuccessfully and you’re in between annual well-woman exams.